senputra/maze-runner/README.md

 Check for any events (e.g. key-press or mouse movement) without waiting.

-**Returns:** A Event object if anything was detected, otherwise it returns None.
+**Returns:** An Event object if anything was detected, otherwise it returns None.

 #### refresh()